delta94/brandonskerritt.github.io/_posts/functional-python.md

 You know earlier how I said that pure functional programming languages didn't have variables?
 Well, higher order functions are what makes this easier.
 You don't need to store a variable anywhere if all you're doing is passing data through a long tunnel of functions, until it eventually prints out onto the screen.

+All functions in Python are first class objects.
+A firstclass object is defined as having one or more of these features:
+* Created at runtime
+* Assigned tro a variable or element in a data structure
+* Passed as an argument to a function
+* Returned as the result of a function

+So all functions in Python are first class and can be used as a higher order function.

 # Partial application

 Partial application is a bit wacky, but super cool.
 You can call a function without supplying all of the arguments it requires.
 Let's see this in an example.
 We want to create a function which takes 2 arguments, a base and an exponent, and returns base to the power of the exponent, like so: